 About the course

 This two-year MPhil is the course taken by the majority of master's students in Ancient History.
-It is a research training degree designed to equip you with a range of both knowledge and skills in Greek and/or Roman history; but it will prove stimulating and enjoyable for those whose aim is simply to deepen their understanding of current debates and developments in Ancient History.
+It is an intensive research training degree designed to equip you with a range of both knowledge and skills in Greek and/or Roman history; but it will prove stimulating and enjoyable for those whose aim is simply to deepen their understanding of current debates and developments in Ancient History.

-For the MPhil you will produce a thesis of up to 25,000 words (D), two pieces of work based on graduate seminars run by members of the faculty in Greek and Roman History (E) and three options, one from the list of options in A, one from B and one from either B or C:
+For the MPhil you will produce a thesis of up to 25,000 words, two pieces of work based on graduate seminars run by members of the faculty in Greek and Roman History, and three further options.

 Most MPhil graduates go on to take doctorates, either in Oxford or elsewhere.
 Many subsequently take up university teaching or research posts after finishing their doctorates.
 Those who do not take doctorates go into a variety of occupations, including teaching, publishing, administration, business and other professions.

 - MSt in Greek and/or Latin Languages and Literature

 - MPhil in Greek and/or Latin Languages and Literature